songjun-wu/eco_iso_sylka/Documentation/source/CaseStudy.rst

    DeadGrassLeafTurnoverTempAdjustment (degC) , 0

-The parameters are listed in the order they should appear in the vegetation configuration file.
+The parameters are listed in the order they should appear in the vegetation confguration file.
 Make sure you include in the first line of the header the number of species in the file and the number of information items per species (2 39).
 For convenience, the information in Table 1 is properly formatted in a parameter file